 Because of the prevalence of Christianity in the U.S., many people believe they’ve got a good grasp on the Christian tradition.
 In fact, Christianity is a global set of sub-traditions that have vibrant lives about which most people aren’t aware.
 In this course, students encounter diverse views about important topics in Christian thought: Scripture, Creation, Grace, Humanity, Jesus, Atonement/Redemption, the Trinity, the Church, and Resurrection.
 Students encounter Christianity from the pens of Catholic, Orthodox, and Protestant authors throughout the early, medieval, and modern ages.

 The Trinity Then and Now

 What is the Trinity?
 Why has it caused so much controversy throughout Christian history?
 How is the concept related to early Greek philosophy?
 And why does it matter?
 Could the Trinity have any relevance for contemporary Christianity?
 How does understanding the Trinity help students of religion better understand Christianity as a whole?
 Or does it?
-In this course, we explore one of the enduring points of conflict and conversation within Christian history.
-We’ll read some of its greatest theologians, from the earliest centuries through the present day.
+In this course, students explore one of the enduring points of conflict and conversation within Christianity: the doctrine of the Trinity.

 Christian Liberation: Race and Sex